kilibardajovica/gi-project/README.md

 # Instructions

 There are two ways to run simulator:
-  - Execute python script 'script.py' in terminal with appropriate arguments
+  - Execute python script 'script.py' in terminal with appropriate arguments  (-h gives help on how to use script)

     e.g. python script.py -g refGenomeFile -c coverage -q avgQuality -r readLength -f insertSize -s errRateSNV -i errRateInsert -d errRateDelete

   - Using Jupyter Notebook: